 The tone is the emotional core of the writing.
 At the same time, the diction refers to specific strong word choices by the author—moreover, the author metric orients itself around the writer’s previous works and their expressions of political ideology.
 Meanwhile, the tendency score measures how often and frequently an article takes a biased stance.
 The score will increase if one viewpoint is present throughout the author’s work, with multiple examples, arguments, or supporting evidence to back it up.
 Finally, expediency bias aims to capture emotional responses from the first impression of an article’s headline, image, and summary that a reader sees.

 Caroline Downey’s article, “Florida Governor DeSantis Signs Parental Rights in Education Bill,” presents several indicators of the author’s underlying bias.
-This sentiment is further supported by Biasly, with news aggregator granting the article a Somewhat Conservative rating of 12% and a Policy leaning score of 22%, which also lies in the same Somewhat Conservative range.
+This sentiment is further supported by Biasly, with its news aggregator granting the article a Somewhat Conservative rating of 12% and a Policy leaning score of 22%, which also lies in the same Somewhat Conservative range.

 “After weeks of progressive backlash and corporate protest from the Walt Disney Company…”